tonysm/rich-text-laravel/README.md

 php artisan migrate
 ```

-That's it.

-### Blade Components

-If you're using the [Importmap Laravel](https://github.com/tonysm/importmap-laravel) package, make sure you add the Trix core styles Blade Component to the `head` tag on your layout file(s):
+Ensure the styles Blade component were added to your layouts:

 ```blade
 <x-rich-text::styles />
 ```

-If you're using breeze, you might want to set `theme=richtextlaravel` prop to this styles component:
+Alternatively, if you're using Breeze (or TailwindCSS), you may prefer the tweaked theme:

 ```blade
 <x-rich-text::styles theme="richtextlaravel" />
 ```

-If you're using Laravel Mix/Webpack, the `resources/js/trix.js` file has the JS setup and the CSS import as well, so no need to use the the Blade Component.

-The package also publishes a Blade Component for you which can be used inside your forms, like so:
+Finally, you may now use the published input Blade component on your forms like so:

 ```blade
 <x-trix-input id="bio" name="bio" />
 ```

+That's it!

 ## Overview